Master of Human Services Degree Online

 Earn your Master of Human Services degree online through Concordia University, Nebraska and discover a human services program that will distinguish you from others in the field.

 Concordia offers a distinctive education that’s grounded in Christian faith, embracing service ministry and recognizing the dignity of all people.
 Intercultural communication, professional and personal ethics, and lifespan development are some of the components of our human services program.
-The program offers a choice of a generalist course of study or one of three specializations that allow you to focus on your career interests:
+Concordia’s Master of Human Services program offers a choice four career tracks that allow students to focus on their interests.

 As you build your foundation of knowledge in the field, you’ll develop the skills to respond compassionately and effectively to society’s changing needs.